louisa-uno/VRCSDK-Patcher/README.md

 A patcher for the newer VRChat SDKs to disable upload limits which is easy to use and compatible only with VRChat Creator Companion Projects.

+> [!NOTE]
+> The script is currently tested and working for the VRChat Avatar SDK 3.4.1 - 3.5.0

 ## Instruction of usage

 1. Download the [Windows executable](https://github.com/Luois45/VRCSDK-Patcher/releases/latest) or just clone this repository